oauth-entra-id/oauth-entra-id/packages/oauth-entra-id/README.md

-# 🎯 OAuth Entra ID 🎯
+# 💯 OAuth Entra ID 💯

 ## Overview 🪟

-This package simplifies integrating OAuth 2.0 with Microsoft Entra ID in Node.js applications.
-It provides secure utilities to implement the OAuth 2.0 Authorization Code Grant flow with PKCE, abstracting away authentication complexities.
-Designed to work with every Node.js framework, the package offers ready-to-use functions for secure user authentication and access control.
+`oauth-entra-id` is a framework-agnostic package that provides a secure and simple way to implement OAuth 2.0 authentication and authorization with Microsoft Entra ID (formerly Azure AD).
+It abstracts away the complexity of OAuth 2.0, allowing developers to focus on building their applications without worrying about the underlying authentication and authorization mechanisms.

 ## Installation 🚀